 - promotes the spiritual, moral, cultural, mental and physical development of learners at the school and within society

 The school moved to a three year Key Stage 4 model from September 2016, with students now following their GCSE courses throughout Years 9, 10 and 11.
 This additional subject-specific curriculum time allows staff to prepare students for the more content heavy reformed GCSEs.
-Therefore, our students opt for their GCSE courses in Year 8 – and are supported through this process by subject staff, the school Pastoral system, and our on-site Careers advisor.
+Therefore, our students opt for their GCSE courses in Year 8.

 The curriculum is organised within 30 periods per timetable cycle of two weeks.
 Each period is of 100 minutes duration.